andna5980/memorise/README.md

     3. As a user I want to find on the site easy and fun to play.
 Also, I would like to see relevant information that help me understand the benefits of playing this game.

-    4. As a user, I would like to chose diferent levels of difficulty.

-    5. As a user, I would like to find their social media links, so I can see if the have other products.
+    4. As a user, I would like to find their social media links, so I can see if the have other products.

-    6. As a user I would like to be rewarded every time I win.

-    7. As a user I want to be informed of the different areas of the screen game.
+    6. As a user I want to be informed of the different areas of the screen game.

 -  ### Design
     -   #### Colour Scheme